Salmon Fishing in Scotland Logo

 This River Tay Spring salmon is temporarily parked in a McLean salmon landing net which had the then upgraded rubberised fine mesh landing net bag which minimises damage to the mucous membrane and scales of the fish.

 This little sand bar is just below the River Tummel / Tay confluence on the right hand bank of the River Tay near Pitlochry.
 It's a great sand bar for landing salmon at when it's exposed during lowish to medium height water conditions.
+I took this fine shot during the month of May.

 Related Answers